MichaelH10991/monarcle/README.md

-# archdom-ui
+# monarcle.io

-Its a game like wordle or flagdle or worldle and its entirely UI based which means it doesnt have a dependency on a database.
-It works out what monarch to choose from the date and the order of the data which means its cyclic but its simple.
+Its a game like Wordle, but for English kings and queens, particularly medieval ones.
+Its entirely UI driven which means it doesnt have a dependency on a database or any kind of backend.
+It works out what monarch to choose from the order of the data.
+This is cyclic but its simple.

 # development